orbeon/orbeon-forms-doc/Building-Orbeon-Forms.md

 ### Building a distribution

+*WARNING: `ant clean` deletes everything under the `build` directory.
+This includes the data for the embedded eXist database.
+If you have some test data, including form definitions and data in there, backup `build/orbeon-war/WEB-INF/exist-data` first!*

 - run `ant clean`
 - run `ant orbeon-dist-war` to build the WAR files

 Alternatively:

 - run `ant teamcity-release` to clean, test, and build the entire release

-*NOTE: `ant clean` deletes everything under the `build` directory.
-This includes the data for the embedded eXist database.
-If you have some test data, including form definitions and data in there, backup `build/orbeon-war/WEB-INF/exist-data` first!*